 The effects of mental health challenges on college students are multifaceted and far-reaching.
 Positive mental health contributes to effective learning, problem-solving, and decision-making abilities.
 It enhances the ability to build and maintain healthy relationships and boosts resilience against life’s challenges.

-Academically, students struggling with mental health issues often experience a lack of motivation and declines in their academic performance and ability to concentrate.
+Academically, students struggling with mental health issues often experience a lack of motivation and decline in their academic performance and ability to concentrate.
 They may have lower grades, decreased class attendance, and increased dropout rates.
 Socially, they may withdraw from friends and family, exacerbating feelings of isolation and loneliness.

 Poor mental health also has severe consequences for students’ physical health.
 Anxiety and depression can manifest in sleep disturbances, changes in appetite, and weakened immune systems.
 In extreme cases, these conditions can lead to self-harm or suicidal thoughts.
 The ACHA reports that more than 10% of college students have seriously considered suicide at some point, highlighting the gravity of the situation.